mkapadia70/SeniorDesign/readme.md

 Set up the nodejs by running

-`npm install` and then running with `npm start` in devices directory
+`npm install` in the SeniorDesign/device directory

 **Python**